Family Reunification Residency · Serbia Updated June 2026

 Spouse joins from a different country

-One partner is already in Serbia on a residence permit.
-The other is in a third country — neither Serbia's nor the permit holder's home country.
-The application requires managing documentation from multiple jurisdictions, often in multiple languages, all of which must be authenticated for Serbian authority use.
+One partner is in Serbia on a permit; the other is in a third country — neither Serbia's nor the permit holder's home country.
+The application manages documentation from multiple jurisdictions and languages, all authenticated for Serbian use.

-✓ Multi-jurisdiction document management · Certified translation · Full submission
+Multi-jurisdiction docs · certified translation · full submission

 Growing families

-One or both parents are already in Serbia when a child is born abroad — typically during a visit to family in the home country.
-The child needs to be brought into the Serbian residency system.
-The birth certificate, foreign registration, and parent-child documentation all require specific handling for Serbian authority submission.
+A parent is already in Serbia when a child is born abroad.
+The child needs to enter the Serbian residency system — the birth certificate, foreign registration, and parent-child documentation all require specific handling.

 Extended family

-An adult permit holder wishes to bring an elderly or dependent parent to Serbia.
-This category is assessed with more scrutiny than spousal cases — dependency must be clearly demonstrated.
-We assess viability before initiating the process and advise honestly on whether the application has a realistic prospect of success based on your specific circumstances.
+An adult permit holder wants to bring an elderly or dependent parent.
+This is assessed with more scrutiny — dependency must be clearly demonstrated.
+We assess viability first and advise honestly on the realistic prospect of success.

-✓ Dependency assessment · Application viability review · Full process management
+Dependency assessment · viability review · full management

-You need a valid Serbian residence permit before bringing family
+You need a valid Serbian permit before bringing family

-Family reunification residency requires you — the sponsor — to already hold a valid Serbian residence permit.
-If you are not yet a resident of Serbia, the first step is establishing your own residency through one of the available individual pathways.
-Once your permit is in place, bringing your family follows.
+Family reunification requires you, the sponsor, to already hold a valid Serbian residence permit.
+If you're not yet a resident, the first step is establishing your own residency — then bringing your family follows.

 Questions